 Why do we limit our grain consumption to rice, wheat and oats?
-Maybe it’s because these are the most highly refined, processed, packaged, and sold to us.
+Maybe it’s because these are the most highly refined, processed, packaged, and sold.
 And that’s the reason that you we should all try out some ancient grains, like farro.
 There isn’t a mass market for farro, buckwheat, bulgur, or spelt, so agricultural practices are not as industrialized for these products.
-For that reason, many of these grains are organically grown.
+Which means, that many of these grains are organic.
 Ancient grains, by their very definition, have remained unchanged for centuries, so most are not GMO.

 Farro is far more nutritious than the arborio rice commonly used to make risotto.
 It’s an excellent source of complex carbs, vitamins, and minerals.
 It’s also much higher in protein than other grains.
 The protein content in farro is actually comparable to that of beans and legumes.
 All vegetarian diets should include farro, if just to add some variety to the proteins, but also because it has a deliciously nutty flavour and texture that is a wonderful change from beans or rice.
 But farro is just as versatile.
 You can sub farro for any bean or any rice in a recipe for a super satisfying result, that may be just a little different, but in a good way.
 How can you tell that I’m a huge fan of farro?
 I love this stuff.